 Spock shot her a glance.
 He clearly didn't see how it mattered.

-  "Fine, at any rate, there was a beautiful princess--don't say a word, Spock--that was locked in the tower until she could spin straw into gold."
+"Fine, at any rate, there was a beautiful princess—don't say a word, Spock—who was locked in the tower until she could spin straw into gold."

 "That is impossible."

 "Well near-impossible, at any rate."
 She laughed.
 "Luckily for her this dwarf came by.
 Or maybe he was an imp or an elf or a goblin or something."
 She waited for the look that told her to get on with it.
 She wasn't disappointed.
 "I'm sure whatever he was, he had pointed ears."

 He ignored the jibe.
 "Did he get her out of the tower?"

 Chapel had to think about that.
 "I'm pretty sure he did.
 Well, she did actually.
 She guessed his name and he stomped himself right into hell.
 I think."

 "Your storytelling skills leave something to be desired.
 I will refrain from asking why she had to guess his name."
 He gave up on the wall, turned and faced her with his arms crossed against his chest.

 "Good, because I've kind of forgotten that part."
 She smiled sheepishly.
 "I read these a long time ago, Spock."
 She sighed.
 "The only other one I remember is Sleeping Beauty.
 A beautiful princess—"

 "It is never an ugly princess, is it?
 Or a plain but vastly intelligent princess?
 Humans are obsessed with beauty."